 Aurora’s executive chairman Michael Singer said similarly, the Edmonton-based pot company team is “leveraging our relationships currently so once that market opens up we’ll have the opportunity to enter that market as well.”

 Hemp CBD exports ramp up in China, Canopy questions quality

 Cannabis may be highly prohibited in China, but the economic powerhouse is the world’s largest producer of hemp and is ramping up production by planting high-CBD cultivars to tap into the burgeoning CBD market in the west.

 According to the UN Food and Agriculture Organization, hemp cultivation in China reached 82,000 acres with exports massing 469,000 kilograms in 2017.
 And Prohibition Partners said hemp for CBD production is ramping up in two of China’s 34 regions and plans to increase exports of the highly vaunted extract in the coming years.

 But Canopy has reportedly questioned the quality of CBD that China is exporting, which is making the Ontario pot company hesitant on pursuing the potential largest Asian market, along with the country’s heavy domestic restrictions.

 Quirin said the lack of GMP standardization in China doesn’t match its own high standards for quality and the Canopy scouting team is concentrating on markets with less barriers to entry.

-With Thailand leading the way, it could be the first domino to fall and open up a new market for Canadian cannabis producers to further take advantage of its first mover status.
+With Thailand leading the way in Asia, it could be the first domino to fall and open up a new market for Canadian cannabis producers to further take advantage of its first mover status.